MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Windows Server AppFabric 1.1

-This featuer has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.
+This feature has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.

 ### Infopath form service